 The island of O‘ahu measures 597 square miles; that’s just slightly larger than the city of Houston.
 But within that area, 150 ECOSYSTEMS, from tropical dry rainforest to coastal dunes, flourish.
 Altogether, there are about 150 ecosystems on Hawai‘i, and O‘ahu is a great place to begin exploring.

 However, these island ecosystems are under constant threat of imbalance or loss to invasive species, weather change and overuse.
 Recently, a management plan was created to maintain KAILUA BEACH ’s unique coastal dune and beach system that so far remains relatively intact.
-The waters off of Kailua Beach also are host to bird sanctuaries on FLAT ISLAND and MOKULUA ISLANDS , giving safe harbor to the wedge-tailed shearwater, or ‘u‘au kani , which is indigenous to Hawai‘i.
+The waters off of Kailua Beach also are host to bird sanctuaries on FLAT ISLAND and MOKULUA ISLANDS , giving safe harbor to the wedge-tailed shearwater, or ‘u‘au kani , which are indigenous to Hawai‘i.

-Also located in Kailua is KAWAINUI MARSH, the largest remaining wetland in Hawai‘i and home to a heiau (temple) and other sites of cultural significance, along with endangered and introduced wildlife, and remains of a unique ecosystem that played an important role in traditional Hawaiian life, as well as modern-day flood management and nature preservation.
+Also located in Kailua is KAWAINUI MARSH, the largest remaining wetland in Hawai‘i and home to a heiau (temple) and other sites of cultural significance, along with endangered and introduced wildlife.
+It’s what remains of a unique ecosystem that played an important role in traditional Hawaiian life, as well as modern-day flood management and nature preservation.